 One thing I know about many work Christmas parties is that many people in management come out to mingle with “Junior Staffers”.
-They want to know more about you beyond the four corners of the work place.
+They want to know more about you beyond the four corners of the workplace.
 They want to know more about your career journey, your personal life – travel, interests outside of the workplace etc.

 - Speak but don’t speak too much.
 Remember, too much is always too much.

-- Talk about yourself positively, your career goal or ambition and reinforce that you love working in your company and hopeful that you can be (insert what you want to be here) in their company someday.
+- Talk about yourself positively, your career goal or ambition and reinforce that you love working in your company and hopeful that you can be (insert what you want to be here) in the company someday.

 All the above may seem ordinary but truly, it will register in the memory of the people you were speaking with and some day, it MAY become really handy for your career move to the next level.

-There will sure be a lot of conversations going on at work Christmas parties.
+There will sure be a lot of conversations going on at your work Christmas parties.
 Definitely, you want to be noticed but be sure it is for the right reasons.
 Here are a few do’s and don’ts:

 - Speak, contribute as much but don’t let your voice be the loudest in the gathering.
 This can mean you can’t caution yourself when you speak or you talk too much.